 If a child has accidental wetting during the day, it can affect his or her performance in school or friendships.
 The child may be afraid of wetting at school or on outings.
 He or she may also be afraid of being teased by friends.
 Treatment can help the child lead a more normal life and have higher self-esteem.

-If daytime wetting is caused by a medical condition, you can have treatment for the medical problem and the daytime wetting will stop.
+If daytime wetting is caused by a medical condition, then treating the medical problem may cause the daytime wetting to stop.

 Treatment for daytime wetting that is not caused by another medical condition may include:

-If your child delays going to the bathroom and holds on to urine until he or she loses control and wets, try the following:
+If your child delays going to the bathroom until he or she loses control and wets, there are some things you can try.

 Elder JS (2011).
 Voiding dysfunction.
 In RM Kleigman et al., eds., Nelson Textbook of Pediatrics, 19th ed., pp. 1847–1852.
 Philadelphia: Saunders Elsevier.

 Current as of:

 Author: Healthwise StaffMedical Review: Susan C. Kim MD - PediatricsKathleen Romito MD - Family MedicineMartin J. Gabica MD - Family Medicine

 Medical Review:Susan C. Kim MD - Pediatrics & Kathleen Romito MD - Family Medicine & Martin J. Gabica MD - Family Medicine

 To learn more about Healthwise, visit Healthwise.org.